RMITpat/Full-stack-website/README.md

-TeachTeam is a web app that allows university lecturers to review and select tutors for their courses.
+TeachTeam is a web app that allows lecturers from a hypothetical university to review and select tutors for their courses.

 Stack: Typescript React app which uses REST API and GraphQL to make requests to an SQL database.